Astros vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has recorded 98 hits with 24 doubles, two triples, 11 home runs and 33 walks.
+- Semien has put up 98 hits with 24 doubles, two triples, 11 home runs and 34 walks.
 He has driven in 55 runs with seven stolen bases.

 Semien Recent Games